pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 permalink: /docs/usage/application-declaration/
 ---

-PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files of each processes via a JSON configuration file.
+PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files of each processes and lot more via a JSON configuration file.

 It's particularly usefull for micro service based applications.